General Terms of ZIPZERO’s Partnerships Agreement

 (v) the other party suspends, or threatens to suspend, or ceases or threatens to cease to carry on all or a substantial part of its business.

-11.2 Any provision of the Contract that expressly or by implication is intended to come into or continue in force on or after termination or expiry of the Contract will remain in full force and effect.
+12.2 Any provision of the Contract that expressly or by implication is intended to come into or continue in force on or after termination or expiry of the Contract will remain in full force and effect, including the Partner’s obligation to pay for Services rendered under the Contract until the date of its termination or expiry.

 Neither of us will be in breach of the Contract nor liable for delay in performing, or failure to perform any of our obligations under the Contract to the extent that such delay or failure directly results from events, circumstances or causes beyond our reasonable control.
 In such circumstances the affected party shall be entitled to a reasonable extension of the time for performing such obligations.
 If the period of delay or non-performance continues for 30 days, the party not affected may terminate the Contract by giving 7 days’ written notice to the affected party.

-14.1 Assignment and other dealings.
+15.1 Assignment and other dealings.
 Neither of us can assign, transfer, or deal in any other manner with any of our rights and obligations under the Contract without the prior written consent of the other one.
-We cannot also subcontract any or all of our rights or obligations under the Contract without the prior written consent of the other one
+We cannot also subcontract any or all of our rights or obligations under the Contract without the prior written consent of the other one.

-14.2 Notices.
-Any notice or other communication given to a each other under or in connection with the Contract must be in writing and shall be sent by email, addressed to the contact persons at the address specified in the Order.
+15.2 Notices.
+Any notice or other communication given to each other under or in connection with the Contract must be in writing and shall be sent by email, addressed to the contact persons at the address specified in the Order.

-14.3 Severance.
-If any provision of the Contract is or becomes invalid, illegal or unenforceable, it shall be deemed deleted, but that shall not affect the validity and enforceability of the rest of this agreement.
+15.3 Severance.
+If any provision of the Contract is or becomes invalid, illegal or unenforceable, it shall be deemed deleted, but that shall not affect the validity and enforceability of the rest of this Contract.